How the non-metricity of the connection arises naturally in the classical theory of gravity: Hyperbolic calculus of variations: common misconceptions and how to avoid them. Affine formulation of the theory of gravity

-This techniques was informally present already in classical texts, written by Lagrange, Caratheodory and other pioneers of the~calculus of variations, and also in classical thermodynamics.
-As an example, consider the~classical, thermodynamical formula:
+These techniques were informally present already in classical texts, written by Lagrange, Carath{\'e}odory and other pioneers of the calculus of variations, and also in classical thermodynamics.
+As an example, consider the classical, thermodynamical formula:

 equivalent to: